Subregion-subalgebra duality: emergence of space and time in holography

-In contrast to the intersecting interval case, the anomaly does not have a geometric description in the boundary theory, as $\widehat{R_- \cup R_+} = \hat R_- \cup \hat R_+$.
+In contrast to the intersecting interval case, superadditivity does not have a geometric description in the boundary theory, as $\widehat{R_- \cup R_+} = \hat R_- \cup \hat R_+$.
 We also note that the violation of the intersection property is {\it never geometrically realized} on the boundary.
 This is because intersections of causally complete regions are also causally complete themselves.

 A ``phase transition'' in the entanglement wedge is also encountered for a single interval at finite temperature, with the bulk geometry described by a BTZ black hole.
 See Fig.~\ref{fig:repeatDiamonds}.
 This transition can again be understood as the onset of violation of the additivity property, as indicated in figures~\ref{fig:repeatDiamonds} and~\ref{fig:CWEWfromBlackBrane}.
 For boundary diamonds of half-widths $w < w_c < \pi,$ the entanglement wedge and causal domain coincide and are given in Fig.~\ref{fig:repeatDiamonds} (a).
 When $w > w_c$ (but still $w < \pi$) the entanglement wedge undergoes a ``phase transition'' to suddenly include points all the way up to the black hole horizon, see Fig.~\ref{fig:repeatDiamonds} (b).
 The entanglement wedge now exceeds the causal domain which is given by the red region in Fig.~\ref{fig:repeatDiamonds} (c) and does not include points near the horizon.